US Orléans: History

 The club was originally called Arago Sport Orléanais and founded as the football section of a general sports club in the city.
 In 1976, the club adopted its current name and turned professional in 1980.
 The club is based at the modern 5,000 capacity all-seated Stade de la Source.
 The club's record attendance was 11,680 against AS Monaco in 1989 and its colours are red and yellow.

+Recent history

+In the 2013–14 Championnat National season Orléans finished as champions, returning to the second tier for the first time since 1991–92 season.

+In the 2014–15 season, they were relegated back to the Championnat National, only to be promoted back to the Ligue 2 the following season.
+The 2016–17 season saw Orléans finish 18th, whilst they finished 12th in the 2017–18 season.
+They finished 8th in the 2018–19 season.